Gmhax/AZTEC-TESTNET/README.md

     --contract-address last \
     --args accounts:my-wallet accounts:my-wallet 10
 ```
-If you encounter an error like the one shown in the photo below, it's fine your wallet  is still syncing (PXE DATA is Congested).
+If you encounter an error like the one shown in the photo below, it's fine your wallet  is still syncing (Congested).
 Just run the command again until it succeeds.
 ![image](https://github.com/user-attachments/assets/b1dd0c2b-2c42-43a6-b9e7-854f93b31d5d)

 ## Step 8.Transfer to Public Balance